-To find the regulations for your city (and remember, this should be wherever your business is based – even if that just means where you manage it from) then check out the regulations within your state by clicking the relevant link below:
+To find the regulations for your city (and remember, this should be wherever your business is based – even if that just means where you manage it from) then check out the regulations within your state or territory by clicking the relevant link below:

 Even if you don’t need a standard business license to open your business (which, in most states, you do), chances are you will once you hit a certain revenue or number of employees.
 In most cases, we’d say it’s a bit of admin that’s worth doing from the start, especially because licensed businesses can also claim tax deductions.

 It’s important to also keep in mind that if your town requires you to have a business license, this will also be the case if your business operates out of your house.
 However, provided you aren’t taking loads of deliveries or storing inventory, working from home should make the process of obtaining a license much easier.

 While most questions around business licenses are answered on a state-by-state basis, if your industry is federally regulated, you’ll also need to apply for a federal license from the relevant governing body.

 You can check whether or not this applies to your industry on the US Small Business Administration (SBA) website, as well as finding the right issuing agency to apply to.

 Most businesses will be required by their state to obtain a Doing Business As name (DBA) license, unless you’re trading under your own name, without any amendments.